wokuApp/api-client-preview-to-remax/README.md

 ### Important Considerations

-This documentation is a practical example for RE/MAX of what the Woku client API would be like, since the domain api-client.woku.app is not active, as the project is under development.
+This documentation is a practical example for RE/MAX of what the woku client API would be like, since the domain api-client.woku.app is not active, as the project is under development.

 ## Introduction